惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 What a difference three and a half months and a maiden European adventure have made.
 Somehow Glasner managed to galvanise Palace to reach another final and he has the chance to follow up his Europa League triumph with Eintracht Frankfurt in 2022.
 “It would be a great way to finish the movie off,” said the goalkeeper Dean Henderson, who replaced Guéhi as captain.
 “Everyone wants that happy ending and everyone’s working towards that.”

 The England goalkeeper achieved instant hero status after saving a penalty in last year’s FA Cup final against City and put £1,000 behind a bar on his way home from Wembley.
-Henderson revealed this week that he experienced depression that left him not wanting him to get out of bed for three days after Palace won that first major trophy in their history.
+Henderson revealed this week that he experienced depression that left him not wanting to get out of bed for three days after Palace won that first major trophy in their history.
 He also said after the team beat Shakhtar Donetsk 5-2 on aggregate in the semi-finals this month that Palace’s controversial demotion from the Europa League, after they were deemed to have breached rules on multi-club ownership, had been the inspiration for their Conference League run.

 Victory here in eastern Germany would assure a spot in the Europa League that was cruelly snatched from them, albeit they would have to navigate next season without the expertise and nous of Glasner.
 His next destination remains a mystery but whatever happens, the 51-year-old, who has been living apart from his family in Austria since replacing Roy Hodgson in February 2024, will leave south London with a heavy heart.